How To Trade Forex: Your Guide

 If you’re just looking for another way to invest your nest egg, the odds are good that forex trading is not for you.
 If you still want to learn forex trading, however, be prepared for a major commitment on your part.

 2. Find the Best Broker for You

-Before you can learn how to trade currency, the next step in forex trading basics is to find a broker that suits your needs.
+Before you can learn how to trade currency, you should find a broker that suits your needs.

-According to Golembesky, the key factor when choosing a forex brokerage is to ensure it is in good standing with the regulating agency in the trader’s country of origin.
-In the U.S., this is the Commodity Futures Trading Commission and the National Futures Association.
+One of the key factors when choosing a forex brokerage is to ensure it is in good standing with the regulating agency.
+In the U.S., this agency would be the Commodity Futures Trading Commission and also the National Futures Association.